GiuliaGualtieri/-30DaysOfFLCode/30days/day22/day22.md

 ## 🔖 My Learning
 Expanding beyond the [#RingApp](../day10/day10.md) example of the [SyftBox](https://syftbox-documentation.openmined.org/) library, today I would like to talk of a poject I'm working with other colleagues attending the 30DaysOfFLCode.com.

-Our project is called **Federated Browser History Analyzer System**.
+Our project is called **Federated Browser History Analyser System**.

 With my fellows [Irina](https://github.com/IrinaMBejan), [Gustavo](https://github.com/gubertoli) and [Vivek](https://github.com/VivekSil), as part of the challenge #30DaysOfFLCode like me, we started to implement a Federated Reccomender Systems based on the browser history features.